 - supplies for collecting annual samples of litterfall from a forested study plot near their site,

 - data on mercury concentrations and litterfall mercury deposition.

-The Mercury Litterfall Network data will be hosted on a public website.
+The transitional Mercury Litterfall Network data is currently hosted on the USGS ScienceBase Catalogue public website.
 In combination with data from the MDN and AMNet networks, the litterfall data can be used to examine ranges of mercury dry deposition, to estimate combined wet and dry mercury deposition, and to evaluate mercury models.